davea42/libdwarf-code/README.md

-If the objects you work with do not have section content compressed with zlib(libz) or libzstd such are not required for building/using libdwarf/dwarfdump.
+If the objects you work with do not have section content compressed with zlib(libz) or libzstd neither those libraries nor their header files are required for building/using libdwarf/dwarfdump.

     Ubuntu: